 Interviewer: Mobile.
 We hear so much about mobile being the next

 frontier, the next front lines for the war against cyber criminals.
 Do you

 think mobile is where it's at, too?

-Rodrigo Branco: Because the cell phones now are computers, cell
+Rodrigo Branco: Because the cell phones now are computers, cell phones are

 going to be targets as well.
 The information is there, and the

 attackers are going after the cell phones as well.
 What happens

 is the cell phone is much more in control of the environment, so

 it's easier to protect cell phones.
 If you look at the iPhone